Guide: Set up Windows WSL

 NAME STATE VERSION

-You now have an up-to-date version of Ubuntu running in WSL2 on top of your Windows OS.
+You now have an up-to-date version of Ubuntu running in WSL on top of your Windows OS.

 Accessing WSL files from Windows

-An important detail to note about WSL is that it hosts its own file system.
+It is important to recognize that WSL hosts its own file system.
 The files you access within the WSL terminal are separate from your regular Windows file system.
 You can access the WSL files in the Windows File Explorer by changing to a particular directory in the WSL terminal and run the command below:

 $ explorer.exe .